What Is a Rent Increase Letter?

 Many states have different requirements for a rent increase letter to tenants.
 For example, in some states, a landlord must notify their tenants about the rent increase 30 or 60 days before it is set to take place.
 Other states apply specific regulations on the amount that the rent can be increased.
 A landlord should keep up with all of the legal provisions that were adopted by their state in order to avoid litigation that may occur otherwise.

-A friendly rent increase letter cannot be handed to the tenant during their lease unless otherwise stated in the Lease Agreement.
-The rent can only be increased after the period of lease has almost expired and the rent increase will be applied to a renewed lease agreement.
+A Rent Increase Letter cannot be handed to the tenant during their lease unless otherwise stated in the Lease Agreement.
+The rent can only be increased after the period of lease has almost expired and the rent increase will be applied to a renewed Lease Agreement.